Christian Marty: Death

-On 25 July 2000, Marty served as captain onboard Air France Flight 4590, operating the route from Paris’s Charles de Gaulle Airport to New York’s John F. Kennedy International Airport.
+On 25 July 2000, Marty served as captain onboard Air France Flight 4590, operating the route from Paris's Charles de Gaulle Airport to New York's John F. Kennedy International Airport.
 Accompanied by First Officer Jean Marcot and Flight Engineer Gilles Jardinaud, Marty commenced a routine taxi down the runway to takeoff.
 During the process, the aircraft's landing gear ran over a metal strip dropped by another aircraft, a Continental Airlines McDonnell Douglas DC-10.
 This damaged a tire, it punctured the fuel tank and ignited an in-flight fire.
 The situation quickly escalated, causing the aircraft to lose control.
-It crashed into a hotel located in Gonesse, near Charles de Gaulle Airport, claiming the lives of all 109 people onboard the aircraft as well as four additional individuals on the ground.
+It crashed into a hotel located in Gonesse, near Charles de Gaulle Airport, claiming the lives of all 109 people on board the aircraft as well as four additional individuals on the ground.
 Marty was buried in Villars-Colmars on 9 August.